Questprobe featuring Spider-Man: Development and release

 In 1983, Marvel Comics and Adventure International entered an agreement in which Marvel would grant Adventure a ten-year license to create a series of adventure games based on Marvel's characters.
 The first installment of the series, Questprobe featuring The Hulk, was released on May 1, 1984, and was accompanied by a comic of the same title.
 In January 1985, developer Scott Adams revealed that he was developing a second Questprobe game with Al Milgrom based on Spider-Man, and disclosed plans to release a new game every three to five months, with a projected total of twelve or thirteen games.

 This was the second graphically illustrated adventure in the Questprobe series by Scott Adams.
 The versions for Spectrum and Commodore 64 had graphics, but the other versions did not.
 The game comes with a mini-comic to set the scene for the plot.

 Reception

-Sinclair Programs said "the adventure itself is excellent, with enough puzzles appearing immediately to keep any adventurer involved and intrigued".
+Sinclair Programs said that "the adventure itself is excellent, with enough puzzles appearing immediately to keep any adventurer involved and intrigued".

-Personal Computer Games said "the game is initially somewhat easier than The Hulk, but rapidly becomes very challenging.
+Personal Computer Games said that "the game is initially somewhat easier than The Hulk, but rapidly becomes very challenging.
 The White Wizard is currently deeply involved and urges other adventurers to join him".

-Home Computing Weekly said: "Classy, but rather over-priced: recommended for masochists and adventure freaks!"
+Home Computing Weekly wrote: "Classy, but rather over-priced: recommended for masochists and adventure freaks!"

-Paul Bond for Your Computer wrote "Spider-man is the second adventure in the Questprobe series, a combination of comics and computer adventure games that allow you to become your favourite Marvel superhero".
+Paul Bond for Your Computer wrote: "Spider-man is the second adventure in the Questprobe series, a combination of comics and computer adventure games that allow you to become your favourite Marvel superhero".